CALL FOR PROPOSALS

 The Regional English Language Office (RELO) and Public Affairs Sections of the U.S. Embassy and Consulates in Brazil have hosted Access Programs since 2008, and more than 2,500 students have received scholarships.
-Currently in Brazil, there are 10 Access Program sites.
-The Regional English Language Office (RELO) of the U.S. Embassy in Brasília oversees these programs, which are implemented by local partners.
+The Regional English Language Office (RELO) of the U.S. Embassy in Brasilia oversees these programs, which are implemented by local partners.

-This notice of funding opportunity seeks proposals for the creation and implementation of a two-year Access Program for students ages 13-20.
+This call seeks innovative program proposals for the creation and implementation of Beyond Access Alumni Programs for former Access students (2008-2019).

-The U.S. Embassy in Brasília requests proposals from non-profit and/or educational organizations with English language teaching program capacity to create and implement one or more English Access Microscholarship Programs (Access 2020 – 2021) for Brazilian non-elite public school students.
+The U.S. Embassy in Brasilia requests proposals from non-profit and/or educational organizations with English language teaching program capacity to create and implement one or more Beyond Access Alumni Programs for Brazilian Access Program Alumni (2008-2019).

-The main structure of the program must include the following:
+The structure of alumni program must include the following two components:

 In-country educational service provider: roles and responsibilities